Attending a BC Virtual Visit Appointment

 Step 3.
 Virtual Waiting Room

-You are now in the Virtual Waiting Room, your provider will connect shortly.
+You are now in the Virtual Waiting Room and your provider will connect with you shortly.

 Here's what the waiting room looks like:

-• Your provider will ask you to identify yourself, and any other people that may be attending the appointment with you.
+• Your provider will ask you to identify yourself, and any other people that may be attending the visit with you.

-• For your safety, your provider may ask for your address or location at the start of your appointment.
+• For your safety, your provider may ask for your address or location at the start of your visit.

 • If you feel uncomfortable with the virtual visit at any time, please tell your provider.
-Your appointment can be rescheduled to happen over the telephone, in a telehealth room, or in-person.
+Your visit can be rescheduled to occur over the telephone, in a telehealth room, or in-person.

-Here is an example of what your screen will look like when your provider joins you in the Virtual Waiting Room along with the features that you have access to.
+Below is an example of what your screen will look like when your provider admits you into the virtual visit, along with the features that you have access to.

 BC VIrtual Visit Patient View with Features.png